nixworks/public/news/2007/06/8/README.md

 _Context: Australia, Central Coast, Hunter Valley, New South Wales, Newcastle, Pasha Bulker, battered with severe storms_

 ### [ The Space Shuttle ''Atlantis'' is launched with a crew of seven on an assembly mission to the International Space Station on mission STS-117. ](/news/2007/06/8/the-space-shuttle-atlantis-is-launched-with-a-crew-of-seven-on-an-assembly-mission-to-the-international-space-station-on-mission-sts-11.md)
-_Context: International Space Station, STS-117, Space Shuttle, Space Shuttle Atlantis_
+_Context: ISS, STS-117, Space Shuttle, Space Shuttle Atlantis_

 ## [Previous Day...](/news/2007/06/7/index.md)